 That’s a definite maybe.

-Microsoft has announced something new and unique: the ability to keep getting security updates to Windows 10 after its “end of support” date.
+Microsoft has announced something new: the ability to keep getting security updates to Windows 10 after its end-of-support date.

-Let’s look at what’s happening, what it might be good for, and whether I think it’s worth it.
+Let’s look at what’s happening, what this offer may be good for, and whether I think it’s worth it.

 Extended Security Updates for Windows 10

-Microsoft will offer a paid Extended Security Updates (ESU) option for Windows 10 Home and Pro users, providing an extra year of security updates past the October 2025 end-of-support date for $30.
-While this adds protection, users can continue safely using Windows 10 with vigilant security practices.
-Microsoft Defender updates will also continue until 2028.
+Microsoft will offer an extra year of paid security updates past the October 2025 end-of-support date.
+This Extended Security Updates (ESU) option for Windows 10 Home and Pro users will cost $30.
+While this adds protection, users can safely continue using Windows 10 with vigilant security practices.
+Microsoft Defender updates will continue until 2028.

 Past end-of-[free]-support support

-Microsoft’s published end-of-support date is not changing (yet).
+Microsoft’s published end-of-support date is not changing.
 On October 14, 2025, Microsoft will stop supporting Windows 10.
-That means no feature updates, no bug fixes, and perhaps most concerning, no security updates (with one important distinction regarding Microsoft Defender that I’ll discuss below).
+That means no more feature updates, bug fixes, or, perhaps most concerning, security updates (with one important distinction regarding Microsoft Defender that I’ll discuss below).

-In the past, corporate customers have had the option to sign up for extended security updates, meaning that for some (large) amount of money, they continue to receive security-related updates after the end-of-support date.
-There are still no feature updates or bug fixes other than those relating to identified security issues, and even then, presumably only those of significant enough impact.
+In the past, corporate customers have had the option to sign up for Extended Security Updates, meaning that for some (large) amount of money, they continue to receive security-related updates after the end-of-support date.
+There were still no feature updates or bug fixes other than those relating to identified security issues, and even then, presumably only those of significant enough impact.

 I believe this program has been in place for prior versions of Windows as well.
-As you might imagine, large corporations with a large investment in a specific version of an operating system are loath to take on the expense of upgrading and are typically willing to shell out the money for security updates instead.
+As you might imagine, large corporations with a large investment in a specific version of an operating system are loath to take on the expense of upgrading; they are typically willing to shell out the money for security updates instead.

 Extended Security Updates For Windows 10

-Via How to prepare for Windows 10 end of support by moving to Windows 11 today:
+From Microsoft’s How to prepare for Windows 10 end of support by moving to Windows 11 today article:

 And for the first time ever, we’re introducing an ESU program for personal use as well.
 The ESU program for consumers will be a one-year option available for $30.
 Program enrollment will be available closer to the end of support in 2025.

 Again, this includes no feature updates and no bug fixes other than sufficiently serious security issues.
-What’s a “serious security issue”?
-Good question, we don’t know what Microsoft’s criteria will be.
+What’s a “sufficiently serious” security issue?
+Good question.
+We don’t know Microsoft’s criteria.
 My sense is that it’s something that would put significant numbers of Windows 10 users at risk of compromise if left unfixed.

-I think of it as buying an extended warranty for your car.
-For an additional fee, you’re getting a year’s worth of additional protection.
+I think of the ESU as buying an extended warranty for your car.
+For an additional fee, you’re getting one year of additional protection.
 You may never need it, but if you do, it’s there.
-(Though given that updates are transparent, you may never realize that you needed it.)

 Windows Security